arthurrichards77/ros_course/PART2.md

 ```
 Note that TF is so common, they've wrapped the publishing in a little client helper for us.
 This would work with the same `publish` method we used earlier too.

+> Quaternions?
+These are an elegant way of [representing a rotational transformation](https://en.wikipedia.org/wiki/Quaternions_and_spatial_rotation).
+You might think of a transform as three angles, _e.g._ roll, pitch and yaw, but there are ambiguous definitions of those angles and they exhibit singularities in some orientations.
+The full 3x3 transformation matrix is unambiguous but needs nine numbers to encode.
+A quaternion is only four numbers but avoids the singularity and ambiguity issues.
+Details are beyond our scope here, but if you get into anything geometric, learn to love them.
+[Never work with angles!](https://tomekent.com/post/neuron_saturation/)

 Finally we will need a launch file to start everything:
 ```xml
 <launch>